Geneva Timber and Forest Study Papers

 A Practical Guide

 Forest information systems (FIS) play a crucial role in effective forest management and evidence-based decision-making processes.
-They provide a comprehensive and integrated approach to collect analyse and disseminate data and information related to forest ecosystems.
+They provide a comprehensive and integrated approach to collect, analyse, and disseminate data and information related to forest ecosystems.
 This guide aims to equip users with the knowledge and practical tools necessary to carry out a pre-analysis for the efficient development and implementation of forest information systems at national level.
-The different sections include specific exercises and learning objectives offering step-by-step instructions to help practitioners understand develop and implement the outlined processes.
-The exercises covered in the guide include institutional mapping understanding the organizational context as well as defining business and IT-related objectives of a FIS programme.
+The different sections include specific exercises and learning objectives, offering step-by-step instructions to help practitioners understand, develop and implement the outlined processes.
+The exercises covered in the guide include institutional mapping, understanding the organizational context, as well as defining business and IT-related objectives of a FIS programme.
 Each exercise is accompanied by introductions to the topics and explanations of the context.
 The guide emphasizes the importance of active stakeholder engagement and participatory analysis throughout the FIS development process.
-It encourages users to identify key-stakeholders gather relevant information on the national context and use this data for informed decisions.
-Additionally the guide provides guidance on mapping activities in the national forest sector as well as establishing linkages between actors activities and demands.
+It encourages users to identify key-stakeholders, gather relevant information on the national context, and use this data for informed decisions.
+Additionally, the guide provides guidance on mapping activities in the national forest sector, as well as establishing linkages between actors, activities and demands.

 Reporting on Forest Damages and Disturbances in the UNECE Region

-To ensure that critical information is available to all the United Nations Economic Commission for Europe (UNECE) and the Food and Agriculture Organization of the United Nations (FAO) have summarized in this publication the main dynamics and significance of forest damage and their reporting in the UNECE region.
+To ensure that critical information is available to all, the United Nations Economic Commission for Europe (UNECE) and the Food and Agriculture Organization of the United Nations (FAO) have summarized in this publication the main dynamics and significance of forest damage, and their reporting in the UNECE region.
 The publication invites readers to reflect on possible harmonized methodologies and reporting schemes.
-In this regard it also underlines the collective effort that is essential for the forest sector.
-Real-world scenarios such as the analysis of forest damage and disturbance data require state-of-the-art techniques beyond the usual statistical evaluation.
-Innovative technologies highlighted in this publication such as remote sensing artificial intelligence and machine learning will need to be integral parts of any advances in forest damage assessment.
+In this regard, it also underlines the collective effort that is essential for the forest sector.
+Real-world scenarios, such as the analysis of forest damage and disturbance data, require state-of-the-art techniques beyond the usual statistical evaluation.
+Innovative technologies highlighted in this publication such as remote sensing, artificial intelligence and machine learning will need to be integral parts of any advances in forest damage assessment.
 Reporting on forest damage is not just a technical exercise.
-It is a critical element of our shared commitment to biodiversity climate resilience and livelihoods.
+It is a critical element of our shared commitment to biodiversity, climate resilience and livelihoods.
 Supporting comprehensive reporting will lay the foundation for safeguarding forest ecosystems for future generations.
-This publication is an important step towards improving international reporting on forest damage and the result of a collaborative effort of national and international experts supported by the secretariat.
+This publication is an important step towards improving international reporting on forest damage and the result of a collaborative effort of national and international experts, supported by the secretariat.

 Forest Products Annual Market Review 2022-2023

 The Forest Products Annual Market Review 2022-2023 provides a comprehensive analysis of markets in the UNECE region and reports on the main market influences beyond the region.
-It covers products from the forest to the end user and from roundwood and primary processed products to value-added housing and wood energy.
-Statistics-based chapters analyse the markets sawn hardwood and wood-based panels.
+It covers products from the forest to the end user and from roundwood and primary processed products to value-added, housing and wood energy.
+Statistics-based chapters analyse the markets, sawn hardwood and wood-based panels.
 Underlying the analysis is a comprehensive collection of data.
-The Review highlights the role of sustainable forest products in international markets discusses policies concerning forests and forest products assesses the main trends and drivers and analyses the effects of the current economic situation on forest product markets.
+The Review highlights the role of sustainable forest products in international markets, discusses policies concerning forests and forest products, assesses the main trends and drivers, and analyses the effects of the current economic situation on forest product markets.

 Circularity Concepts in Wood Construction

-When it comes to sustainability and circularity wood as a natural raw material has several advantages over other building materials.
-As a bio-based resource it has considerable benefits concerning greenhouse gas emissions carbon-storing thermal insulation as well as human health and well-being compared to other construction materials.
-New types of wood products being the result of extensive research enable the extensive use of wood in tall buildings.
-At the same time innovative wood products provide less manufacturing waste low carbon-emission alternatives and store massive quantities of carbon while new technologies speed construction processes promote energy efficiency and minimize waste.
-This study examines the benefits of wood as a construction material and discusses practices applied in the wood construction sector from the perspective of circularity sustainability and climate change mitigation.
+When it comes to sustainability and circularity, wood as a natural raw material has several advantages over other building materials.
+As a bio-based resource, it has considerable benefits concerning greenhouse gas emissions, carbon-storing, thermal insulation as well as human health and well-being compared to other construction materials.
+New types of wood products, being the result of extensive research, enable the extensive use of wood in tall buildings.
+At the same time, innovative wood products provide less manufacturing waste, low carbon-emission alternatives and store massive quantities of carbon while new technologies speed construction processes, promote energy efficiency and minimize waste.
+This study examines the benefits of wood as a construction material and discusses practices applied in the wood construction sector from the perspective of circularity, sustainability and climate change mitigation.
 It analyses how circularity concepts can be applied in the construction industry using different construction methods and at different stages of value chains.
 The study describes how different construction techniques and practices contribute to the renewal and sustainability of construction value chains.
 The analysis is supported by examples of good practice in UNECE member States.

 Forest Products Annual Market Review 2021-2022

 The Forest Products Annual Market Review 2021-2022 provides a comprehensive analysis of markets in the UNECE region and reports on the main market influences beyond the region.
-It covers products from the forest to the end user and from roundwood and primary processed products to value-added housing and wood energy.
-Statistics-based chapters analyse the markets for wood raw materials sawnwood wood-based panels paper paperboard and woodpulp.
+It covers products from the forest to the end user and from roundwood and primary processed products to value-added, housing and wood energy.
+Statistics-based chapters analyse the markets for wood raw materials, sawnwood, wood-based panels, paper, paperboard and woodpulp.
 Underlying the analysis is a comprehensive collection of data.
-The Review highlights the role of sustainable forest products in international markets discusses policies concerning forests and forest products assesses the main trends and drivers and analyses the effects of the current economic situation on forest product markets.
+The Review highlights the role of sustainable forest products in international markets, discusses policies concerning forests and forest products, assesses the main trends and drivers, and analyses the effects of the current economic situation on forest product markets.

 Reporting on Forests and Sustainable Forest Management in the Caucasus and Central Asia